What Is Plaster Made Of?

 What Are The Ingredients In Plaster?

 There are dozens of ways to make plaster.
 Most homes in Europe, Asia, South America and Africa cover their walls and ceilings with it.
 Locally sourced ingredients like clay, cement, sand, gypsum, animal hair, straw and mud can be mixed to create different forms with varying properties.
 Some version, like Moroccan tadelakt, are even waterproof.
-Venetian is white and dries to a super fine and smooth surface with quality suitable for a palace.
+Venetian is white and dries to a super fine with quality suitable for a palace.

 Pigment can be added when the product is wet to create all sorts of colors.
 White Venetian is one popular example and a very beautiful look.